-Felicity’s background in South Africa included working, in the 1980’s, for the Institute for Industrial Relations and the Premier Group; and then, in the 1990’s, for IMSSA and the Community Dispute Resolution Trust (CDRT) at the Centre for Applied Legal Studies University of the Witwatersrand.
-She was also a senior Commissioner with the Commission for Conciliation Mediation and Arbitration (CCMA) and is a member of Tokiso’s international panel.
+Felicity’s background in South Africa included working, in the 1980s, for the Institute for Industrial Relations and the Premier Group; and then, in the 1990s, for IMSSA and the Community Dispute Resolution Trust (CDRT) at the Centre for Applied Legal Studies University of the Witwatersrand.
+She was also a senior Commissioner with the Commission for Conciliation Mediation and Arbitration (CCMA).

-Felicity’s qualifications include a BA (Hons) (1981), Certificate in Industrial Relations (1984) and a Higher Diploma in Labour Law (2003) all at the University of the Witwatersrand (Wits); and an MA in Industrial Relations (1985) at the University of Warwick.
+Felicity’s qualifications include a BA (Hons) (1981), a Certificate in Industrial Relations (1984) and a Higher Diploma in Labour Law (2003) all at the University of the Witwatersrand (Wits); and an MA in Industrial Relations (1985) at the University of Warwick.